 Top Amazon Ranking Factors to Help Your Products Rank Higher

 It is also one reason why brands like Google and Amazon do not say exactly what impacts search rankings.
-Amazon is focused on creating the best possible shopping experience, which means that it should always be sellers' focus as well.
+Amazon is focused on creating the best possible shopping experience, which means that it should always be sellers' focus.

 However, there are clear indications of a few specific factors that impact sales ranking on Amazon in 2019.
 Let’s explore.

 The more people who have purchased an item, the more likely other people are to buy the same item.
 Makes sense, right?
-Consider using PPC or Amazon's own promotional options to increase sales to take advantage of Amazon's Best Seller feature, which highlights most-purchased items—such as the stroller below.
+Consider using PPC or Amazon's own promotional options to increase sales to take advantage of Amazon's Best Seller feature, which highlights most-purchased items.

 According to the CEO of Power Reviews, a product on Amazon with at least one review is 65 percent more likely to be purchased over a product with no reviews.
 Consider sending a slip along with products asking customers to leave feedback to increase reviews.
 Just be sure to follow Amazon's policies for soliciting reviews.